Chapter 1: The First Steps

 Harry gave a shrug.
 "I'm fine."

 Neville nodded agreeably, and then hesitated.
-"So, umm… that's a nice bracelet you're wearing.
-Does it mean anything?"
+"So, umm… that's a nice necklace you're wearing.
+Does it mean anything special?"

-Harry looked down at gold band on his wrist, nervously touching it.
+Harry glanced down at the small golden ball, nervously touching it.
+His face grew hot for some reason.
 "Ah, no. No, it doesn't mean anything.
 I just felt like it, is all."

 "Oh, okay," Neville said cautiously.
-"Well it suits you, anyway."
+"Well it looks good on you, anyway."

 Harry smiled at him, wondering at the sudden burst of warmth he felt.
 "Thanks, Neville."